Singalt16/wordle-trend-guesser/README.md

 # wordle-trend-guesser
-Guess the wordle word based on google trends
+Guess the wordle word based on google trends (credit to Owen Busler and Hasith Bomma for the idea)

 ### Requirements:
 python3 \